 Johanna’s book, Life Beyond Your Eating Disorder, was released by Harlequin Nonfiction in September 2010.

 CLICK HERE to email Johanna.

 Dr. Joann Hendelman is the Clinical Director of The Alliance for Eating Disorders Awareness.
 She is also Clinical Director of The Alliance Psychological Services which provides therapy for those who are uninsured or underinsured, those who historically have not had access to care.
 The program is staffed by Postdoctoral Fellows under Dr. Hendelman’s supervision.
-Dr. Hendelman also trains and supervises Alliance Support Group Facilitators.
-Currently Alliance support groups are being held in West Palm Beach, Florida and Tampa, Florida with locations in Orlando, Florida; Miami, Florida; Fort Wayne, Indiana; NY, NY and Philadelphia, Pennsylvania beginning soon.
+Dr. Hendelman also trains and supervises Alliance Support Group Facilitators and groups that are currently held across the country.

 Dr. Hendelman is author of “Eating Disorders: A Maladaptive Coping Mechanism,” in Stress in the Modern World, published 2017.
 Dr. Hendelman has spoken on many areas of eating disorders to professional and lay audiences nationally and internationally since 1981.